Alpacron/Kubernetes-POC/README.md

 # Kubernetes-POC

 ## About

 This is a simple proof of concept for setting up a load-balanced and secure kubernetes-cluster for a frontend and backend.

+### Architecture

+This POC consists of both a frontend- and backend application.
+The frontend is build up from an Angular TS and the backend is build with python and the fastapi library.
+Both are containerized using a Docker file.

+The Kubernetes-Cluster consists of a Load Balancing service and deployment for both frontend an backend and has a horizontal pod auto-scaler for the backend.

 ## Getting started